nijithneo/Dorks/README.md

 ## How to Use

 If you are a security researcher or ethical hacker, you can use these dorks with search engines like Google to identify potential security issues on websites.
-Always ensure that you have explicit permission to test the websites you are targeting.

 ## Contributing